 Good afternoon.
 I'm glad you all found your way here.
 Now I'd like Dr. Wallace to introduce us to the Arboretum.

 Good afternoon.
 Although at first glance the Arboretum may look like a park.
-It is a research and teaching facility that also provides a place for people to develop a positive relationship with nature.
-When the university of Wisconsin Madison purchased the land mostly during the 1930s much of it bore little resemblance to its resettlement state.
-It had been turned into cultivated fields and pastures that had fallen into disuse.
-The university arboretum committee decided early on to try to bring back the plants and animals that had lived on the land before its development, though they may not have anticipated it at that time.
+It's a research and teaching facility that also provides a place for people to develop a positive relationship with nature.
+When the University of Wiscounsin Madison purchased the, mostly during the 1930s much of it bore little resemblance to its resettlement state.
+Instead it had been turned into cultivated fields and pastures that had fallen into disuse.
+The University Arboretum committee decided early on to try to bring back the plants and animals that had lived on the land before its development, though they may not have anticipated it at that time.
 The commitee's foresight resulted in the Arboretum's ongoing status as a pioneer restoration and management of ecological communities, in focusing on the re-establishment of historic landscapes particularly those that predated large-scale human settlement.

-They introduced a whole new concept in ecology.
-Ecological restoration the process of returning an ecosystem or piece of landscape to a previous usually more natural condition.
-Madison was a fast-growing city in the 1920s.
-Fortunately, some leading citizens recognized the need to preserved open space for Madison's residents.
+They introduced a whole new concept in ecology, ecological restoration – the process of returning an ecosystem or piece of landscape to a a previous usually more natural condition.
+Madison was a fast-growing city in the 1920.
+Fortunately, some leading citizens recognized the need to preserve open space for Madison's residents.
 Most of the Arboretum's current holdings came from purchases these civic leaders made during the Great Depression.
-In addition to inexpensive land, the depression brought a ready supply of hands to work it, between 1935 and 1941, crews from the Civilian Conservation Corps were stationed at the Arboretum and provided most of the labour needed to begin establishing ecological communities within the Arboretum.
+In addition to inexpensive land, the depression brought a ready supply of hands to work it, between 1935 and 1941.
+Crews from the Civilian Conservation Corps were stationed at the Arboretum and provided most of the labour needed to begin establishing ecological communities within the Arboretum.
 Efforts to restore or create historic ecological communities have continued over the years with the result that the Arboretum's collection of restored ecosystems is not only the oldest but also the most extensive such collection.

-In addition to these native plants and animal communities, the Arboretum like most are buried as traditional collections of labelled plants arranged in garden like displays.
-These horticultural collections featuring trees and shrubs of the world are the state's largest woody plant collections.
+In addition to these native plants and animal communities, the Arboretum like most are burrito had traditional collections of labelled plants arranged in garden like displays these horticultural collections featuring trees and shrubs of the world are the state's largest woody plant collections.

 This is the end of section 2.
 You now have half a minute to check your answers.